/r/crypto

 This subreddit is intended for links and discussions surrounding the theory and practice of modern and strong cryptography.

-Please note that this subreddit is technical, not political!
+Please note that this subreddit focused on the tech, not politics!
 The focus is on the algorithms and the security of the implementations.

 Want to join?